exasol/elasticsearch-virtual-schema/doc/dialects/elasticsearch_sql_user_guide.md

 ## Installing the Adapter Script

-Upload the latest available release of [ElasticSearch Virtual Schema](https://github.com/exasol/elasticsearch-virtual-schema/releases) to Bucket FS.
+Upload the latest available release of [ElasticSearch Virtual Schema adapter](https://github.com/exasol/elasticsearch-virtual-schema/releases) to Bucket FS.

 Then create a schema to hold the adapter script.